What is XPath?

 XPath in oXygen

 Before learning the basics of XPath, let’s make sure we know how to use oXygen for making XPath queries.

 XPath Input Field

-Open the downloaded file in oXygen and look for the XPath input field in the upper left corner of the window.
+Open the dictionaries file you’ve just created in oXygen and look for the XPath input field in the upper left corner of the window.